Battle of Chiari: Battle

 Eugene welcomed the prospect of a decisive battle, and waited on the eastern side of the Oglio to be attacked.
 The Imperial commander had chosen his ground carefully, entrenching his troops and guns in front of the small fortress of Chiari.
 Streams protected his position on three sides: as there was not enough room for a cavalry engagement, Eugene could count on a frontal attack by the French infantry.
+Two battalions and a few pieces of artillery were placed in Chiari itself.

 Villeroi ignored Catinat's warning that Eugene was in a strong position, remarking that the King, "had not sent so many brave men just to look at the enemy through their spy glasses."
 On 1 September the Franco-Spanish infantry advanced.
-Deceived by the report of spies that the Imperialists were retiring, Villeroi crossed the Oglio and pushed on to Chiari expecting to attack their rear guard; but instead, the French commander encountered the whole Imperial army securely entrenched in their positions.
-Firing from point-blank range the Austrians drove back the French with a withering fire, imposing a heavy toll in a contest as destructive as any battle during the war in Italy.
+Deceived by the report of spies that the Imperialists were retiring, Villeroi crossed the Oglio and pushed on to Chiari expecting to attack their rear guard.
+The attack began around 2 p.m. when three French brigades approached Chiari and overpowered the Imperial troops there without much difficulty.
+However, instead of facing the rear guard the French commander encountered the whole Imperial army securely entrenched in their positions.
+As the Bourbons' army approached the Imperial positions, Eugene forbade his men to fire.
+Loading their artillery with canister shot, they only unleashed a withering fire when the Bourbon army entered point-blank range.
+This disordered the attackers and a chaos ensued which the French and Spanish commanders could not suppress.
+While this was going on Chiari was recaptured by the Imperials after a fierce struggle.

+The Bourbons were driven back with heavy casualties in a contest as destructive as any battle during the war in Italy.
 With only minor losses the Imperial army had inflicted over 3,000 casualties in the ranks, and over 250 officers.
 This number would grow rapidly as fever attacked the wounded.

 Villeroi lost personal control during the battle, and Catinat, despite being wounded, had to organise a retreat.
 The French dug themselves in only a mile or so away from the Austrians on the same side of the Oglio.
 Here, the two opposing sides remained for the next two months: the French were too much discouraged by their repulse to resume the assault, and Eugene was unwilling to risk the advantages he had gained by attacking the French in their strong defensive position.
 However, as autumn advanced, conditions deteriorated in both camps: fodder was so short that Eugene's horses were forced to eat fallen leaves.
 But the French, whose camp was built on marshy ground, suffered most, and they moved out first in mid-November, crossing the Oglio before entering winter quarters in the Duchy of Milan.